RedisGraph/RedisGraph/docs/commands/graph.query.md

 The bound variables may be imported **only** in an opening `WITH` clause, via simple projections (e.g. `WITH n, m`), or via `WITH *` (which imports all bound variables).
 Note that importing as little variables as possible will result in **higher performance**.
 Respectively, the returned variables may not override existing variables in the scope.

-The CALL {} clause may be used for numerous purposes, such as: Post-`UNION` processing, local environment for aggregations and actions on every input row, observing changes from previous executions (on previous records), efficient operations using a limited namespace (via imports) and performing side-effects using non-returning subqueries.
+The CALL {} clause may be used for numerous purposes, such as: Post-`UNION` processing, local environment for aggregations and actions on every input row, efficient operations using a limited namespace (via imports) and performing side-effects using non-returning subqueries.
 Let's see some examples.

 * Post-`UNION` processing.

-We can easily get the cheapest and most expensive items in a store using post-`UNION` processing:
+We can easily get the cheapest and most expensive items in a store and set their `keep_surveillance` property to `true` (to keep monitoring the 'interestin' items) using post-`UNION` processing:

   ```sh
   GRAPH.QUERY DEMO_GRAPH